-4008 Seminar III Lec.
-1 Lab.
-0 Cr.
-1 Prerequisite: acceptance into CVTE program or permission of the Program Coordinator; and successful completion of CVTE 4003 and CVTE 4004.
+4008 Seminar III

+Prerequisite: acceptance into CVTE program or permission of the Program Coordinator; and successful completion of CVTE 4003 and CVTE 4004.
 Discussion of topics such as DRGs, EMI and magnet use, EOS indicators, complications, and myostimulation and myosensing.
-Topics relevant to cardiac device follow-up, including advisories and recalls. management malfunctions, and choices between single and dual chamber pacemakers will also be covered.
-Offered FA, SP, SU.
+Topics relevant to cardiac device follow-up, including advisories and recalls, management of malfunctions, and choices between single and dual chamber pacemakers will also be covered.

-■ Disaster Management (DSEM)
+Disaster Science & Emergency Management (DSEM)

-DSEM Introduction to Disaster Science and 2010 Emergency Management Lec.
+DSEM Introduction to Disaster Science and

+2010 Emergency Management Lec.
 3 Lab.
 0 Cr.
 3 Prerequisite: credit for or enrollment in POLI 2051 or 2056; or permission of instructor.
-A survey of the developing field of Disaster Science and Emergency Management in all levels of government, including public agencies coping with disasters, both natural and man-made, in tandem
+A survey of the developing field of Disaster Science and Emergency Management in all levels of government, including public agencies coping with disasters, both natural and man-made, in tandem with quasi-public, non-profit, and private agencies.
+Offered as needed.